Canadian military on alert as wildfires rage

-OTTAWA (AFP) - The Canadian military was on standby on Saturday (July 3) to help evacuate towns and fight more than 170 wildfires fuelled by a record-smashing heat wave and tinder-dry conditions as the government in Ottawa warned of a "long and challenging summer" ahead.
+OTTAWA • The Canadian military was on standby on Saturday to help evacuate towns and fight more than 170 wildfires fuelled by a record-smashing heatwave and tinder-dry conditions as the government in Ottawa warned of a "long and challenging summer" ahead.

 While immediate blame for the scorching heat has been placed on a high-pressure "heat dome" trapping warm air in the region, climate change is making record-setting temperatures more frequent.